AKROGIS/USGS-Topo-Processing/Update_Instructions.md

    dates and file lists of prior updates.

-   It appears that the order of the maps in the USGS download is not consistent so there may be some changes in the `Indexes\all_metadata_*.csv` files that is just the order of select lines.
+   It appears that the order of the maps in the USGS download is not consistent so there may be some changes in the `WD\Indexes\all_metadata_*.csv` files that is just the order of select lines.
 These changes can be ignored (you do not need to copy to the PDS, or commit to the repo.)

 8. Done?

-   If all the the files `Indexes\new_downloads_*.txt` are empty, you are done!
+   If all the the files `WD\Indexes\new_downloads_*.txt` are empty, you are done!
 Otherwise, continue on.

 ## Download